FabricTOC/FabricTOC/docs/AdminGuide/HowOrganized/HowOrganized.md

 ## New Administrators

-If you're new to Hyperledger Fabric, then you'll want to spend time understanding the [Concepts](./_), and then reinforce this with a working example by walking through the [DRIVENET sample](./).
+If you're new to Hyperledger Fabric, then you'll want to spend time understanding the [Concepts](./_), and then reinforce this knowledge with a working example by trying out the [DRIVENET sample](./).

 ## Experienced Administrators

-Alternatively, if you're an experienced user, or you've become familiar via the introductory material, you'll mostly want to use the [Administrative Tasks](./) section to perform common tasks, or [Reference Material](./) to select detailed options for commands or component configuration.
+Alternatively, if you're an experienced user, or you've become familiar via the introductory material, you'll mostly want to use the [Administrative Tasks](./) section to perform common tasks, or the [Reference Material](./) to select detailed options for commands or component configuration.

-## Reference Material
+## Glossary and Links

 Finally, if you want to look up a concept or term you've heard about relating to Hyperledger Fabric, there's a [Glossary of Terms](./) that helps you to do this.
 It gives you a definition and links to the relevant sections of the documentation to understand more, or an external link, as appropriate.